NingxiaoJian/PA3AD/readme.md

 1. **Physics-Inspired Pseudo-Anomaly Generation**: A novel module that creates diverse, physically plausible pseudo-anomalous point clouds from normal data via multi-physics modeling.
 2. **Prototype Feature Guidance**: We incorporate momentum-updated prototypes and a difference-aware fusion block via a weight-sharing mechanism.
 This effectively captures stable normal representations and their discrepancies with pseudo-anomalies.

-*(Please upload your architecture diagram to the repository and update the path below)*
 <p align="center">
   <img src="assets/architecture.png" alt="PA3AD Architecture" width="800"/>
 </p>